This post was most recently updated on January 30th, 2023

 Polymeric Sand Issue (New as of the last few years)

 We have seen more and more issues with polymeric sand installs.
 Not so much an issue with the sand, but with poor installation.
 Polymeric sands are installed by sweeping the sand into the joints, then blowing off the excess from the top of the surface.
 The sand is then misted with water to activate the polymer bond.
 The problem arises when the sand is not completely removed from the top of the surface prior to misting with water.
-The polymeric sand in many cases contains “cementitious” properties.
+Polymeric sand in many cases contains “cementitious” properties.
 This, when activated by water, may leave a thin layer on top called a “poly haze”.

-Solution: Strip off any sealer, then use a mild acid or white vinegar to remove the poly haze.
+Solution: Strip off any sealer, then use mild acid or white vinegar to remove the poly haze.

 Stamped Concrete Brick Paver Sealer Turned White